JaimeLynSchatz/fan_fic/Cory_Doctorow_-_With_a_Little_Help.md

 "Maybe we treat them like crooks because they act so crooked."

-"You've got it all backwards," Lawrence said.
+"You've got it all backwards," Batman said.
 "The causal arrow runs the other direction.
 You treat us like criminals and the only way to get by is to act criminal.
 If I'd told the Securitat man in Penn Station the truth --"

 "You build a wall around the Order, don't you?
 To keep us out, because we're barbarians?
 To keep you in, because you're too fragile?
-What does that treatment do, Lawrence?"
+What does that treatment do, Batman?"

-Lawrence slapped his hand on the table and the crystal rang, but no one in the restaurant noticed.
+Batman slapped his hand on the table and the crystal rang, but no one in the restaurant noticed.
 They were all studiously ignoring them.
 "It's to keep /you/ out!
 All of you, who treated us --"

 Randy stood up from the table.
 Bulky figures stepped out of the shadows behind them.
 Behind their armor, the Securitat people could have been white or black, old or young.
-Lawrence could only treat them as Securitat.
+Batman could only treat them as Securitat.
 He rose slowly from his chair and put his arms out, as though surrendering.
 As soon as the Securitat officers relaxed by a tiny hair -- treating him as someone who was surrendering -- he dropped backwards over the chair behind him, knocking over a